Project Setup

 The Last Mile

 renv only records the versions of R packages and of R itself.
-This means that potential system dependencies of R packages and other tools utilized in the project are not documented anywhere, including Quarto.6 We will manually write them down when creating a README.
+This means that everything we have not decided to cite in the previous step is not documented anywhere.
+We will cover system dependencies when creating a README.
 For now, however, there is one simple step you can take to record the version of Quarto (and a few other dependencies).
 Do run the following:

 Terminal